 The total program budget in 2014 was 640,000 euros (approx. \$700,000 at the exchange rate on February 11, 2020, of which 275,000 euros were in-kind donations.
-The organization estimated the cost of the training program at about 12,000 euros (\$13,100) per person.

-Between March 17 and April 30, 2014, the organization received 397 applications.
-Each applicant answered open-ended questions using a web survey (see Appendix C).
-Applicants were informed which four characteristics were the most important for selection: the capacity to dream, a willingness to change society, leadership potential, and communication ability.
+The organization estimated the cost of the training program at about 12,000 euros (\$13,100) per person.13 were informed which four characteristics were the most important for selection: the capacity to dream, a willingness to change society, leadership potential, and communication ability.
 Their free-form answers were independently evaluated by as many as three judges, who had received instructions from the organization on how to rate applicants on these four characteristics.
-The items defining the constructs for rating applicants and their weight are described in Appendix D. The weight of constructs and items was predetermined by the organizers.
+The items defining the constructs for rating applicants and their weight are described in Appendix D.14 The weight of constructs and items was predetermined by the organizers.
 The organization (not the judges) calculated a "suitability" score using a linear additive weighting rule and ranked the applicants based on an average of the three judges' evaluations.